ova2/angular-development-with-primeng/README.md

   * Tip how to speed up unit testing
   * Setting up e2e test environment with Protractor
   * Writing automated UI tests at a glance
-  * Exploring PrimeNG application with Augury
+  * Exploring PrimeNG application with Augury and ng.probe